temporalio/documentation/docs/visibility.md

 - **ORDER BY**

 The **ORDER BY** operator is supported only when Elasticsearch is used as the Visibility store.
+This means that the **ORDER BY** clause is currently not supported in Temporal Cloud.
 Additionally, custom Search Attributes of the `Text` type cannot be used in **ORDER BY** clauses.

 ### Partial string match